==> Sickness and body systems need to be seen together: Understanding sickness is a prerequisite for treatment!

 - Also a disorder exists exactly for as long as there is a physiological dysfunction ... or a psychological disturbance (and thereafter it may well have caused or triggered a defect or disease).

-Inherited or acquired?
+Inherited or Acquired?

 Let's address here the five key misconceptions whether a certain ailment is inherited or acquired:

-Unless the cause is a mutation existing in the genetic code (known or yet unknown), the discovery "it runs in families" means that the family's behavior is adopted, rather than a defect inherited.
+Unless the cause of an ailment is a mutation existing in the genetic code (known or yet unknown), the discovery "it runs in families" may mean that the family's behavior is adopted, rather than a defect inherited.

-So often misunderstood: If an ailment other than a disease shows only later in life, and outside the biological transitions, it almost certainly is not an inherited defect, but a disorder or an acquired defect (in this order).
+If an ailment other than a disease shows only later in life, and outside the biological transitions, it almost certainly is not an inherited defect, but a disorder or an acquired defect (in this order).
 Inherited defects exist before birth, and so they either show right from birth or they start to show with biological transitions.

 Biological transitions are the obvious puberty, pregnancy, and menopause, as well as less obvious transitions like teething, end of hypertrophy (increase in cell size), end of hyperplasia (increase in rate of cell division), atrophy (wasting away of an organ or other tissue structure), and others.